 One utterance per request: LiveKit processes only a single utterance per request.
 Split multi-part dialogue into separate requests to control delivery for each line.

-Supply acting instructions: Use utterance options like
+Supply acting instructions: Use utterance options like description, speed, and trailing_silence to shape

 Provide context: Use the context field to maintain continuity across requests.
 For more on how context influences output, see our continuation guide.